The 6 Best Orthopedic (Arched) Back Stretchers

 The spine is protected with a foam cover and the sides allow for trigger point pressure while you lie on it.

-3. SOLIDBACK Lumbar Back Stretcher Best for Trigger Points
+4. SOLIDBACK Back Stretcher Best for Trigger Points

-The popular SOLIDBACK low back stretcher is soft to the touch yet hard and very dense and won’t crush under any weight – up to 300 pounds.
+The popular SOLIDBACK back stretcher is soft to the touch yet hard and dense and won’t crush under any weight – up to 300 pounds.

 It is made from high-quality EVA foam and the spiky arc shape allows for it to reach deep into your lumbar tissue and makes it especially effective for Sciatica, pinched nerves, scoliosis, spinal stenosis, degenerative disc disease, and bulging discs.

-Treatment time is only a few minutes a day (most users feel significant relief after only 5 minutes), and the company offers a money-back guarantee.
+The mid section is designed to align the spine and does not cause pressure on it, and the treatment time is only a few minutes a day (most users feel significant relief after only 5 minutes).

-The idea is that you place this on your low back, just above your tail bone area, and slowly lower your back to create the proper curvature of the spine.
+The idea is that you place this on your lower back, just above your tailbone area, and slowly lower your back to create the proper curvature of the spine.
 This stretches out the muscles and massages them.

 The Magic back support stretcher comes with a high-quality memory foam cushion that softens the pressure on the lumbar vertebrae and thus can be also used as an office chair and car chair back support (with the added strap).